An alert represents a specific issue of a certain asset. Cyscale creates alerts for assets that are not compliant with the controls it checks.

 Open alerts that are no longer needed.
 For example, if you increase the severity alerting level from medium to high, Cyscale will disable all medium alerts.
 If you lower the level back to medium, Cyscale will start generating alerts for medium severity controls during the subsequent assessments.

 You can see all the alerts on the alerts page.
+You can view the alerts in two ways: grouped by control (the failing controls, each with the number of alerts - you can view the actual alerts in a dedicated modal) and all alerts.
 By default, Cyscale shows you the latest

 Open alerts (i.e. sorted descendingly by the